Kundan696922/Kundan696922/README.md

 ## About Me

-I'm a passionate front-end developer with a keen interest in creating visually appealing and user-friendly web interfaces.
+I'm a passionate front-end developer with a interest in creating visually appealing and user-friendly web interfaces.
 I enjoy bringing designs to life and constantly learning new technologies to enhance my development skills.

 ## Skills